smaeul/impose/README.md

 restarting services.

 The following environment variables will be available to these scripts:
-- `IMPOSE`: will be a non-empty string
+- `IMPOSE`: a non-empty string
-- `MODULE`: will be the path to the module source directory
+- `MODSRC`: the path of the module source directory, with no trailing slash
+- `MODULE`: the name of the module
+- `NO_ACTION`: a positive integer if the script should make no changes
+- `ROOT`: the root of the destination directory hierarchy, with no trailing slash (i.e. nominally the empty string)
+- `VERBOSE`: a positive integer if the script should print additional messages

+These scripts will run with a `umask` of `0577`, which means that files and directories created by these scripts will be inaccessible to other users by default.
+Script authors will need to manually set the permissions of each created file, or change the `umask` inside the script.